leancloud/docs-en/views/acl-guide.md

 ## ACL with Roles

-A role is a group of users.
-Roles can be nested.
+A role is a group of users, and roles can be nested.
 In other words, the member of a role is either a user or another role.

-Each role has an immutable name, consist of alphanumerics and underscores.
+Each role has an immutable name, consisting of alphanumerics and underscores.

 Continuing the example above, let's see how to grant write permission to the administrator role (assuming there is an existing role named "admin"):